Table of contents

 - Medication list

-These need to be uploaded onto our secure HIPAA compliant platform ahead of your appointment with your physician.
+These need to be uploaded onto our secure HIPAA-compliant platform ahead of your appointment with your physician.
 We recommend you gather everything you’ll need together before starting the application process to make it as quick and easy as possible.
-All of your medical notes are kept confidential and we never share any of your information with third parties.
+All your medical notes are confidential, and we never share any information with third parties.

 - Anxiety Disorders and Depression